jameel-institute/daedalus-deploy/README.md

 ## Deployment configurations
 There are three configurations
-- noproxy: for local testing
+- fakeproxy: for local testing
 - staging: for deployment onto our staging server at `daedalus.dev.dide.ic.ac.uk`
 - prod: tbd!